 - Home Insurance Calculator - Step 7

-Work through them in order, build a spreadsheet with your numbers, and arrive at any builder site or bank meeting with a clear budget ceiling, a verified EMI, and a total upfront cash requirement.
-That preparation is the clearest possible signal to both the seller and the lender that you are a serious buyer.
+Work through them in order, build a spreadsheet with your own numbers, and walk into any builder site or bank meeting with a clear budget ceiling, a verified EMI, and a total upfront cash requirement already worked out.
+That kind of preparation tells both the seller and the lender exactly what kind of buyer they're dealing with.